 Concentrations of air toxics in Wilmington continue to show generally low or declining levels.

 Emissions of air pollutants are calculated every three years as part of a comprehensive emissions inventory.
-This report has been updated with the most recent data for 2014.
+This report contains the most recent inventory data for 2014.

-Contents
+Table of Contents